Nomad192/run_cmake/README.md

 > Starting from the build folder

-> The branch for all versions of the script, if you only need the latest version, switch to the only_run branch
+> The branch for all versions of the script, if you only need the latest version, switch to the only_run branch or use run.bat

 > (latest version - using_cmake_norm)